airportyh/unicode-examples/README.md

 results of encoding the same string sequence from a file in UTF-8, UTF-16 LE, and UTF-32 are displayed.

+## Video

+Watch this [video "How Strings Actually Work - with guest Huiqi Zhou"](https://www.youtube.com/watch?v=9iTyP3xVAmQ) for more explanation.

 ## Resources

 * ["Characters, Symbols and the Unicode Miracle - Computerphile"](https://www.youtube.com/watch?v=MijmeoH9LT4)